 The Nitrogen Cycle

-Nitrogen is also key in the existence of ecosystems and food chains.
+Nitrogen is also key to the existence of ecosystems and food chains.
 Nitrogen forms about 78% of the air on earth.
 But plants do not use nitrogen directly from the air.
-This is because nitrogen itself is unreactive, and cannot be used by green plants to make protein.
-Nitrogen gas therefore, needs to be converted into nitrate compound in the soil by nitrogen-fixing bacteria in soil, root nodules or lightning.
+That is because nitrogen itself is unreactive, and cannot be used by green plants to make protein.
+Nitrogen gas, therefore, needs to be converted into nitrate compound in the soil by nitrogen-fixing bacteria in soil, root nodules, or lightning.

 To understand the cycle better, let us consider the diagram below: